localtunnel/server/README.md

 The localtunnel server is now running and waiting for client requests on port 1234.
 You will most likely want to set up a reverse proxy to listen on port 80 (or start localtunnel on port 80 directly).

 **Note** that to use sub-hosts you should pass `--sub-host` option during set up.
 Pass this argument for every sub-host level.
+Alternatively, `--sub-host` may be passed in as a single argument with the all sub hosts in a string `"nested.sub"`

 ```shell
 # server set to run on port 1234 w/ a sub host to allow for this URL to work "http://sub.example.com"